Rev. Margaret Minnicks is an ordained Bible teacher. She writes many articles that are Bible lessons.

-Hagar's experience of being sent into the desert with her young son is found in Genesis 21:14-21 even though Hagar's complete story is found early in the book of Genesis.
-Even though some might think Hagar received a raw deed, she was part of God's bigger plan.
+Hagar's experience of being sent into the desert with her young son is found in Genesis 21:14-21 even though Hagar's complete story is found earlier in the book of Genesis.
+Some might think Hagar received a raw deed, but she was part of God's bigger plan.

 The story of Hagar is one that should provide help for the helpless and hope for the hopeless.

 If you know anything about deserts, you know that they are hot, dry, dusty, with plenty of sand, and without any water in them at all.
 It is impossible in the natural for water to be in a desert.
 However, in the story about Hagar and her young son, God showed her not a puddle of water or a little hole with water in it or a little stream.
 It was a well of water.
 It was more than enough for Hagar and Ishmael.

 So, how did the well get there?
 That is what we are going to explore.
 But first, let get some background information about Hagar and how she ended up in the desert with her son.

 Hagar was the handmaiden of Sarah.
 She was given to Abraham and Sarah as a gift from Pharaoh when they left Egypt.
 At first, the two women got along well.
 In the meantime, Sarah had become impatient waiting for the son God had promised her and Abraham on two separate occasions.
 That was almost 25 years ago.
 So, Sarah asked her husband to sleep with her handmaid so Hagar could give them a child.

 After Hagar got pregnant she and Sarah didn’t get along.
 Sarah treated her handmaiden so badly that pregnant Hagar left and went into the desert.
 The angel of the Lord spoke to her and told her to return to her mistress and submit to her authority.